Chapter 4 Model-Free Reinforcement Learning: Temporal Difference and Monte Carlo Methods in R

 }

-The Q-Learning function runs episodes, selects actions using \(\epsilon\)-greedy policy, updates Q-values using the TD rule, and outputs a policy by greedy action selection:
+The Q-Learning function runs episodes, selects actions using \(\epsilon\)-greedy exploration, and updates Q-values using the TD rule:

 q_learning <- function(episodes = 1000, alpha = 0.1, epsilon = 0.1) {